tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 * `bindings/c/tree-sitter-language.h` - This file provides the C interface of your language.
 * `bindings/c/tree-sitter-language.pc` - This file provides pkg-config metadata about your language's C library.
 * `src/tree_sitter/parser.h` - This file provides some basic C definitions that are used in your generated `parser.c` file.
+* `src/tree_sitter/alloc.h` - This file provides some memory allocation macros that are to be used in your external scanner, if you have one.
+* `src/tree_sitter/array.h` - This file provides some array macros that are to be used in your external scanner, if you have one.

 #### Go